-Loaded Butter Tarts – traditional, easy-to-make butter tarts with the addition of toasted pecans, chocolate chips, raisins and dried coconut; ultimately decadent.
+Loaded Butter Tarts.
+Traditional, easy-to-make butter tarts with the addition of toasted pecans, chocolate chips, raisins and dried coconut.
+Ultimately decadent.

-These Loaded Butter tarts came about partly as the result of a very lively vote and discussion on the Rock Recipes Facebook Page about whether the filling for a proper butter tart should be completely set or a little runny.
+These Loaded Butter tarts came about partly as the result of a very lively vote and discussion on the Rock Recipes Facebook Page.
+It was about whether the filling for a proper butter tart should be completely set or a little runny.

-At least one of the voters mentioned the award winning butter tarts at Doo Doo’s Bakery in Bailieboro, Ontario, where after a little research I discovered they made a fully loaded butter tart using walnuts, raisins, chocolate chips and dried coconut.
+At least one of the voters mentioned the award winning butter tarts at Doo Doo’s Bakery in Bailieboro, Ontario.
+After a little research I discovered they made a fully loaded butter tart using walnuts, raisins, chocolate chips and dried coconut.

-All of these flavours together reminded me of Magic Bars, the kind we always made at Christmas time with a graham dumb base and layers of chocolate chips, nuts, coconut and condensed milk.
+All of these flavours together reminded me of Magic Bars, the kind we always made at Christmas time.
+They have a graham crumb base and layers of chocolate chips, nuts, coconut and condensed milk.